15 Big Ones: Background

 In October 1973, the band fired their manager, Jack Rieley.
 By his account, he had "pulled away" from the band due to "terribly complex, complicated and horribly distasteful situations involving aspects of their business and financial management."
 Rieley's position was succeeded by Mike Love's brother Steve and Chicago manager James William Guercio.
 Blondie Chaplin and Ricky Fataar, who had joined the Beach Boys as official members in 1972, left the band in December 1973 and November 1974, respectively.

 The Beach Boys' greatest hits compilation Endless Summer was released in June 1974 to unexpected success, becoming the band's second number-one U.S. album in October.
-The LP had a 155-week chart run, selling over 3 million copies.
-Its success had the effect of returning the group to being the number-one act in the U.S. Carl recalled, "There was a whole new generation of fans out there and some of them weren't even as old as the songs themselves.
-Our concerts were selling out and we were singing and playing better than ever."
+The LP had a 155-week chart run, selling over 3 million copies, and led the group to reclaim themselves as the number-one act in the U.S. amid a new generation of fans.
 Guercio prevailed upon the group to swap out newer songs with older material in their concert setlists, partly to accommodate their growing audience and the demand for their early hits.
 Later in the year, members of the band appeared as guests on Chicago's hit "Wishing You Were Here".
 At the end of 1974, Rolling Stone proclaimed the Beach Boys "Band of the Year" based on the strength of their live performances.